broverlord93/agfzb-CloudAppDevelopment_Capstone/README.md

 2. Deploy your application

-# Notes
+# Setup
 This project was created in a local development environment rather than in the web-container "Theia" environment provided by IBM.<br>
 As such, there are some differences to work around.
 * ###Using Couchimport

+Couchimport is a node.js tool that imports data into Cloudant.
+In this case, we have pre-defined test data that we want to load into our Cloudant instance.
+We install Couchimport by running `npm install -g couchimport`.

+Set the following environment variables using the service credentials of your Cloudant instance.

+`export IAM_API_KEY="REPLACED IT WITH GENERATED <apikey>"`

+`export COUCH_URL="REPLACED IT WITH GENERATED <url>"`

-From the project root, run `cat cloudant/data/dealerships.json | node node_modules/couchimport/bin/couchimport.bin.js --type "json" --jsonpath "dealerships.*" --database dealerships --url <REPLACE-ME-WITH-CLOUDANT-URL>`.
+From the project root, run `cat cloudant/data/dealerships.json | node node_modules/couchimport/bin/couchimport.bin.js --type "json" --jsonpath "<THE-TABLE-WE-WANT-TO-IMPORT>.*" --database dealerships --url <REPLACE-ME-WITH-CLOUDANT-URL>`.

 * ###Setting Up PostgreSQL

 Instead of using the instance provided by IBM using their Theia environment, I chose to set up a local instance using Docker Compose.

+In a terminal from the project root, navigate to `storage-docker-configuration` and run `docker-compose up`.
+On the first run, this will download and install Postgresql into the container and run it.
+The database will be exposed on the default port `5432` so that we can connect to it.